AMcilraith/TF2-Configs/README.md

-# Tvde1's TF2 Configs
+# addi.bot's TF2 Configs
-(Modified by addi-4th for personal use.)
+(Modified from Tvde1's configs for personal use.)

 ## Introduction
 Hi!